Herve-Henri2/vulgen/docker_images/README.md

 ### Steps to follow

-(Assuming your working directory is the 'docker_testing' folder.)
+(Assuming your working directory is the 'docker_images' folder.)

 > {sub_folder}/create_img.sh  -  This will build the image associated with the specified sub folder.